rsujatha/HAM/README.md

 and corrects for the edge effects in a robust manner.
 Sadly, the code is highly unoptimised and causes memory error as the number of pairs are simply too huge

-3) 2_pt_corr_test3.py is a modification of test2 by directly obtainig histogram after every iteration.
+3) 2_pt_corr_test3.py is a modification of test2 by directly obtaining histogram after every iteration.
 It also accounts for periodic boundary condition.

 4) 2_pt_corr_test4.py another version to try out various optimisation.